-- Whether Word is the best book writing tool
+- Whether Word is ultimately the best tool for your book project

 The Tool Built for Writing Books